 Ty Landrum learned yoga from pain and heartache, loss and confusion, old books, lost tapes, full moons, long bouts of silence, cold winds, simplicity, forgiveness, surrender, and the caring words of a few good friends.

 He draws inspiration from children, saffron, sage, carob, almonds, chocolate, wise women, gnarled old men, olive trees, deep rivers, steep mountains, quaking aspen, honeybees, love songs, sunrises, laughter and deep breath.

 Ty has an unwavering love for this unique somatic discipline, which he began practicing back in 2005.
-Drawing on his formal background in philosophy (PhD University of Virginia), Ty has an unusual power for illuminating the internal dynamics of yoga.
-He sees yoga as conscious participation in archetypal patterns of human development, which he is ever drawn to explore.
+With a formal background in philosophy (PhD University of Virginia), Ty has an unusual power for illuminating the dynamics of yoga with color and creativity.

-Ty now shares his love of yoga in studios and retreat centers around the world.
-His passion is to share the brilliance of yoga with anyone who wants to learn.
+Ty shares his love of yoga in studios and retreat centers around the world.
+He lives with his wife, Shayan, and their two wild children.

 How much time does the program demand?

 Can I get personal attention in this course?